Language Together: Stories that Bring Language to Life!

 Learn about our method here.

 In 2012, Germaine started Chinese Together, an after school Chinese program for children ages 3 to 8.
-The pedagogical findings from this “language lab” became the foundation for the Language Together approach featured in our books today.
-Germaine began working in educational publishing in 1997 at Living Language, the foreign language division of Penguin Random House.
+The pedagogical findings from this language lab became the foundation for the Language Together approach featured in our books today.
+Germaine began her publishing career in 1997 at Living Language, the foreign language division of Penguin Random House.
 She was Director of Marketing for Lightbulb Press, publisher of the Wall Street Journal financial guides.
-She also managed international distribution for Harvard Business Publishing.
-Germaine has a BA from Columbia University and has lived in Hong Kong, Canada and the US.
-Germaine lives in Boston with her husband and two children.
+She also managed international distribution for Harvard Business Publishing (publisher of the Harvard Business Review).
+Germaine has a BA in History, Phi Beta Kappa, from Columbia University.

 Children exposed to a second language from an early age show the highest density of grey matter in their brains.—“Nature” study reported by ACTFL

-Nancy Meyers’ illustrations of lovable kids and animals have appeared in publications for Scholastic, Houghton Mifflin Harcourt, Cambridge University Press, MIT, Free Spirit Publishing, Michael O’Mara Books, Mondo Publishing, The Nielsen Company, and The Minnesota Historical Society.
+Nancy Meyers is the recipient of the 2018 American Library Association Geisel Honor, awarded each year for the five “most distinguished books published in the US each year for beginning readers”.
+Nancy's illustrations of lovable kids and animals have appeared in publications for Scholastic, Houghton Mifflin Harcourt, Cambridge University Press, MIT, The Nielsen Company, and The Minnesota Historical Society.
 Nancy’s unique creations can be found and enjoyed at www.nancymeyersdesign.com.

 Nathan Lutz has been teaching French for 20 years and holds an M.A. in French and an M.Ed. in Teaching and Learning.
-He is the Global Learning Coordinator and Primary School French Teacher at Kent Place School in Summit, NJ.
+He is the Primary School French Teacher and Global Learning Coordinator at Kent Place School in Summit, NJ.
 Nathan is the President of the National Network for Early Language Learning (NNELL), Vice President of Programs for Foreign Language Educators of New Jersey, and a board member of the Northeast Conference on the Teaching of Foreign Languages (NECTFL).
-Nathan frequently presents teaching workshops at national conferences and serves as a consultant and curriculum writer for renowned early language programs including Early Advantage (Muzzy), Little Pim and Global Language Project.
+He frequently presents teaching workshops at national conferences and serves as a consultant and curriculum writer for renowned early language programs including Early Advantage (Muzzy), Little Pim and Global Language Project.

 Fei Rathbone-Han has 13 years of experience in the field of Chinese education.
 A native of Taiwan, Fei teaches at Lexington Chinese School (LCS), the largest Chinese weekend school in New England, and served as their Academic Affairs Director for five years.
 She was also a teacher for the Chinese Cultural Connection, as well as the New England Chinese Youth Summer Camp (organized by the Greater Boston Chinese Cultural Association).
 She graduated with honors from University of Massachusetts, Boston.